 After I stepped off of Active Duty and into inactive reserves I began working as a contractor for U.S. Army CECOM at Fort Hood Texas.
 I was hired as an instructor for the systems I worked on while serving on AD.
 I taught basic networking using Cisco products, how to set up the equipment and how to troubleshoot any network problems.
 I also started to master theory of satellite communications and began training soldiers on these systems.

 I consider myself to be a Reformed Christian who believes that God created all things, and from the first man’s disobedience came the fall of mankind.
-All have inherited the curse of this disobedience; the wage of sin which is death.
-God the Father, having preordained all things, had begotten the means of freedom from the curse by way of the sacrifice of His son Jesus Christ.
-Jesus, God in the flesh and being the perfect sacrifice, not only redeemed but paved the only way to righteousness eternally.
-Those who are His having faith by His grace are secure and through the work of the Holy Spirit are justified and over time sanctified.
-I hope to someday attend seminary to expound upon my understanding through the teachings of reformed education.
-I have a strong desire to attend Reformation Bible College for that education.
+All have inherited the curse of this disobedience (Original Sin), and born enemies of God.
+God the Father, having sovereignly preordained all things, had begotten the means by which freedom from the curse and reconciliation could be obtained by way of the sacrifice of His son Jesus Christ.
+Jesus, God and man, through His death redeemed us by taking our sin as His and His perfect righteousness in life imputed upon us, deeming us Justified before God.
+Those who are His have had the inclination of the heart changed (rebirth) by the work of the Holy Spirit, resulting in saving faith and through cooperative venture become sanctified.

 After three and a half years with CECOM my new wife and I decided that we needed to deploy to Afghanistan to rid ourselves of our combined debt.
 I deployed to Afghanistan with Rockwell Collins as a Deployable Ku/Ka Band Earth Terminal.
 It was a difficult nine months of separation but we were able to rid ourselves of a lot of debt, and give ourselves a fresh start.
 At that point we had determined that finishing my college education would be the next best step for my career and we moved to Northern Virginia.
 Once in Virginia I joined the Virginia National Guard.

 I spent a semester with George Mason University where I found it extremely difficult to attend classes, work and drill with the VA National Guard.
 I was also commuting nearly 5 hours a day between the three.
 It was a stressful time and I decided to return to the workforce full time.
 Since then I have worked as a contractor for the Air Force, UPS and full time back in uniform for the guard.
-Most recently I found a wonderful job in Tennessee as a computer programmer.
+Most recently I found a wonderful job in Tennessee as a software developer.
 The company is called Sedgwick, a claims management firm, and I write/fix computer programs in database languages; an older less well known called Progress 4GL, and Oracle PL/SQL.
-The team I work on is responsible for troubleshooting and fixing any software defects that are found by various other teams from claims examiners to program managers.
+The team I work on is a fast track software development team responsible for creating enhancements or integrating new customer feeds.